avantika10roy/Credit_Card_Insights/README.md

 ### Multivariate Analysis

-* The correlation matrix reveals key relationships, such as the positive correlation between education and years of schooling, and the strong negative correlation between relationship type and sex, indicating gender-based differences in relationship dynamics.
-Further investigation into how age, sex, and marital status interact could provide valuable insights into demographic trends and their potential impact on income.
+* The correlation matrix reveals key relationships, such as the positive correlation between education and years of schooling, and the strong negative correlation between relationship type and sex.

 * The pairplot highlights that older individuals (40-60) are more likely to earn above 50K, while younger individuals tend to earn less.
 Higher education levels, longer work hours (over 40 hours), and significant capital gains/losses are all associated with higher income.
 However, there is no clear relationship between final weight (fnlwgt) and income.